 Protests against an amendment to Pakistan's Prevention of Electronic Crimes Act (PECA) in February 2022, which threatened the right to information, were corroborated when the ordinance was overturned by the Islamabad High Court.
-CREDIT: PFUJ restricting freedom of expression among the media.
-This includes either a fine up to 1.5 million Nepali Rupees (approx. USD 12,500), or up to five years in prison.

 In the Maldives, the implementation of the draconian Anti-Defamation and Freedom of Expression law since 2016, prescribes heavy fines for content or speech that disrupts "religious unity", endangers "national security" or violates "social order".
 Since 2018, there has been is a glimmer of hope with the institution of successful government investigation mechanisms like the Presidential Commission on Investigation of Murders and Enforced Disappearances, ratification of two core international human rights treaties (Optional Protocol to the ICESCR as well as the International Convention for the Protection of all Persons from Enforced Disappearances) as well as the repeal of the much criticised Anti-Defamation law, with the ruling dispensation post of 2018 breaking away from a repressive past of state censorship in the atoll.